mvysny/vaadin-kotlin-pwa/README.md

 The main meat of the UI is located in the [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) - feel free to edit that file and experiment for yourself.
 There are lots of pre-existing Vaadin components; you can check out the [Beverage Buddy](https://github.com/mvysny/karibu-dsl#gradle-quickstart-application-vaadin-10flow) example app for more examples of component usage.
+You should also read the [full Vaadin 10 (Flow) documentation](https://vaadin.com/docs/v10/flow/Overview.html).

-The browser is a very powerful IDE.
+The browser is a very powerful IDE which can help you debug CSS- and layout-related issue.
 Take your time and read slowly through the following tutorials, to get acquinted with the browser developer tools:

 * [Chrome Developer Tools tutorial](https://developers.google.com/web/tools/chrome-devtools/)